geographika/getting-started-with-mapserver/workshop/content/docs/mapfile/labels.md

 ## Exercises

-1. Use a different font for the label by adding the following to the `LABEL` block: `FONT LiberationMono`.
+1. Use a different font for the label by adding the following to the `LABEL` block: `FONT MonsieurLaDoulaise` and increasing the `SIZE` to `28`.
 2. Comment out the `GEOMTRANSFORM (centerline([shape]))` and `ANGLE FOLLOW` lines (using `#`) to see its effect on the map.

 <!--